 WETLANDS

-Flooded forests, rivers, lakes, and other wetlands cover about 14% of the Amazon Basin.
-These aquatic ecosystems support major fisheries, and supply food, water and other resources critical to the Amazon countries.
-The map presented here is based on “Hess et al. 2003.
+Map based on “Hess et al. 2003.
 Dual-season mapping of wetland inundation and vegetation for the central Amazon basin” (Remote Sensing and Environment 87: 404-428).
+Wetlands of the Amazon Basin.
+Wildlife Conservation Society, 2015.

-The area now recognized as wetlands in the Amazon has increased greatly with the advent of satellite imagery and, depending on exactly how wetlands are defined, as much as 800,000 km2 or 14% of the lowland Basin could possibility be classified as wetlands.
-Some areas dominated by wetlands exceed 50,000 km2, such as the palm-dominated swamps in the Marañón and Ucayali basins of Peru and the Llanos de Mojos savannas of eastern Bolivia in the Madeira Basin.
+Although it was once thought that the Amazon was primarily a vast forest, the area now recognized as wetlands has increased with the advent of satellite imagery and, depending on how wetlands are defined, as much as 800,000 km2, 14% of the lowland Basin, could potentially be classified as wetlands.
+Some areas dominated by wetlands exceed 50,000 km2, such as the palm swamps in the Marañón and Ucayali basins of Peru and the Llanos de Mojos savannas of eastern Bolivia in the Madeira Basin.

-Although the Amazon River floodplain accounts for less than 2% of the Amazon Basin, it nevertheless covers a disproportional 12% of the basin’s wetlands.
-During the highest water levels, approximately 85,000 km2 of the main Amazon River floodplain is inundated.
-During the lowest water levels floodplain area is decreased by about 45%, and consists mostly of permanent channels and lakes.
-The savanna area of the Llanos de Mojos of Eastern Bolivia is the single largest wetland (92,000 km2) in the Amazon Basin.
-Other large contiguous wetlands include Bananal Island between the Tocantins and Araguaia rivers (59,000 km2) and the Roraima savannas through which the Branco River flows in northern Brazil (16,000 km2).
+Although the Amazon River floodplains account for less than 2% of the Amazon Basin surface, they nevertheless represent a disproportional 12% of the Basin’s wetlands.
+During the highest river levels, approximately 85,000 km2 of the Amazon River floodplains are flooded.
+During the lowest water levels, floodplain area decreases by about 45% and consists mostly of permanent channels and lakes.
+The Llanos de Mojos savannas in Eastern Bolivia represent the single largest wetland (92,000 km2) in the Amazon Basin.
+Other large contiguous wetlands include Bananal Island between the Tocantins and Araguaia rivers (59,000 km2) and the Roraima plains through which the Branco River flows in northern Brazil (16,000 km2).

-In general, the recognition of wetlands as fragile and, thus, in need of special and specific conservation action has been slow in the Amazon basin.
-In the last 3-4 decades, conservation efforts have largely centered on upland deforestation, with the unintended consequence of not integrating upland and wetland management efforts.
+In general, wetlands are recognized as fragile ecosystems and, thus, in need of special and specific conservation action.
+However, such action has been slow to materialize across the Amazon Basin.
+In the last 3-4 decades, conservation efforts have largely centered on combating upland deforestation, with the unintended consequence of failing to integrate upland and wetland management efforts.
 A lack of widely recognized and used terms for wetlands in both Spanish and Portuguese also hinders their conceptualization.
-Uplands and wetlands should always be considered together to the extent possible in order to preserve ecosystem functions.
+It should be noted that the integrity of wetlands depends on the health of surrounding forests and uplands.
+Uplands and wetlands should be considered together to preserve ecosystem functions.

 The first step to conserving a wetland is to define it.
-There are many definitions of wetlands, usually revolving around what the stakeholder is interested in.
-Academic hydrologists and ecologists usually emphasize flooding as the main marker; botanists focus on vegetation as a clear marker of certain wetland types; and soil scientists center their definitions on soil properties.
-Although the word “wetlands” is commonly used in English and generally understood by the general public, its equivalents in Spanish (humedal) and Portuguese (paisagens aquáticas or áreas húmidas) are more ambiguous and rarely conceptualized by the general public.
+There are many definitions of a wetland, usually revolving around what the researcher is interested in.
+Hydrologists and ecologists usually emphasize flooding as the main distinguishing feature; botanists focus on vegetation as a clear indicator of certain wetland types; and soil scientists center their definitions on soil properties.
+Although the word “wetland” is commonly used in English and generally understood by the public, its equivalents in Spanish (humedal) and Portuguese (paisagens aquáticas or áreas húmidas) are more ambiguous and rarely understood by the public.

-Scientists often emphasize the need to standardize definitions but this has rarely, if ever, happened at national or state levels.
-Political units often have very different types of wetlands and obviously would be most interested in those in their jurisdictions.
-The danger of endless debate about what is a wetland can also hinder the development of wetland policy, such as when, say, the wetland definition does not include rivers, which many classifications do not.
+Scientists often emphasize the need to standardize definitions, but this has rarely, if ever, happened at international or national levels.
+Different countries and jurisdictions tend to prioritize the wetland types found within their own borders.
+The danger of endless debate about what a wetland is can also hinder the development of wetland policy, such as, for instance, when the wetland definition does not include rivers, which many classifications do not.

-All Amazonian countries are signatories to the Ramsar [CC3] [m4] Convention on Wetlands (RCW), whose principal premise is the importance and fragility of wetlands.
-RCW uses a very general definition:
+All Amazonian countries are signatories to the Ramsar Convention on Wetlands (RCW), whose principal premise is the importance and fragility of wetlands.
+The RCW adopts a deliberately broad definition:

-This definition is general enough to include everything that is aquatic and leaves more specific definitions to local areas where some combination of local, scientific, and legal definitions may be required to advance wetland conservation.
-Academics are usually the main group suggesting that unifying definitions are necessary, principally because it would theoretically make it easier to classify wetlands over large areas, especially in the academic framework, such as limnology or botany, in which they work.
+This definition is general enough to include everything that is aquatic and leaves more specific definitions to local areas where some combination of local, scientific, and legal frameworks may be required to advance wetland conservation.
+Academics are usually the main group, suggesting that unifying definitions are necessary, principally because doing so would theoretically facilitate the classification of wetlands over large areas, especially in academic disciplines such as limnology or botany.
 Examples of definitions that favor the presence of plants include:

 “A wetland is an ecosystem that arises when inundation by water produces soils dominated by anaerobic processes and forces the biota, particularly rooted plants, to exhibit adaptions to tolerate flooding.”
 (Paul A. Keddy, Wetland Ecology: Principles and Conservation)